 Mutual Funds on Moomoo

-Moomoo offers commission-free trading, and the broker accounts do not have any required minimums or maintenance fees.
+Moomoo provides commission-free trading, and its broker accounts have no required minimums or maintenance fees.

-If you want to trade mutual funds, however, you will be disappointed to hear that Moomoo doesn’t offer any mutual funds.
+If you’re interested in trading mutual funds, you’ll be disappointed to learn that Moomoo doesn’t offer them.

 Overview of Firstrade’s Free Mutual Fund Trading

-Firstrade has recently become a zero-commission broker.
-This means that buying and selling whatever securities it offers (other than fixed-income products) is free of charge.
-Every mutual fund on its platform comes with no transaction fee, and many of them have no load, too.
-Is this the perfect broker for mutual fund investors?
+Firstrade has become a zero-commission broker, meaning that buying and selling most securities (except for fixed-income products) is free.
+Every mutual fund on the platform has no transaction fee, and many of them are also no-load.
+Is this the ideal broker for mutual fund investors?
 Let’s find out.

 Mutual Fund Education at Firstrade

-Before you dive in and invest your life savings into something, you probably should have a basic idea of what in the world you’re actually doing.
-Inside our Firstrade test account, we found an education center with just one article and no videos on mutual funds.
-By comparison, we found several videos on mutual fund basics at TD Ameritrade and several articles at Fidelity.
+Before investing your savings, it’s important to understand what you’re doing.
+In our Firstrade test account, we found an education center with one article and no videos on mutual funds.
+In comparison, TD Ameritrade offers several videos on mutual fund basics, and Fidelity provides several articles.

 Firstrade’s Mutual Fund Screener

-The mutual fund screener on Firstrade’s website can be found by clicking on ‘Research & Tools’ in the top row of choices and then selecting ‘Screeners’ in the lower row that appears.
-Be sure to click on ‘Mutual Funds Screener’ and not stocks or ETF’s.
+Firstrade’s mutual fund screener can be found by clicking ‘Research & Tools’ on the top menu, then selecting ‘Screeners’ and choosing ‘Mutual Funds Screener.’
+Be sure to choose ‘Mutual Funds Screener’ and not the options for stocks or ETFs.

-The screener offers many search criteria.
-For example, it’s possible to specify load status, manager tenure, Morningstar rating, total assets, fund family, and initial purchase (dollars or shares).
-We found 3,412 funds that carry no load.
-In total, there are 8,340 funds available for purchase.
-As we already mentioned, everyone of these has no transaction fee.
+The screener includes many search options, like load status, manager tenure, Morningstar rating, total assets, fund family, and initial investment amount.
+We found 3,412 no-load funds, and a total of 8,340 funds are available for purchase.
+All of these funds have no transaction fee.

-Results from a screen are divided into several tabs.
-Underneath each tab is a selection of sortable characteristics.
-For example, under the Performance tab, it’s possible to sort by YTD return, 3-year return, most recent price, or ticker symbol.
+Screen results are organized into tabs, each with sortable options.
+For instance, under the Performance tab, you can sort by year-to-date return, 3-year return, recent price, or ticker symbol.

-One feature on Firstrade’s screener that we really like is the ability to save a screen.
-This makes future searching quicker if you want to look for the same kind of funds with the same criteria.
+One feature we appreciate is the ability to save a search, which makes it faster to look for the same type of funds with the same criteria in the future.

 Firstrade Promotion